dinolupo/dinolupo.github.io/about.md

 ---

 <p class="message">
   Dino Lupo is a software addicted guy with many years of experience on software architectures, programming and system integrations.
-He likes very much to dirt his hands with everything he thinks is important to become a better software architect.
+He likes very much to get his hands dirty with everything he thinks is important to become a better software architect.
 Here you will find code, best practices and worthy experiences.
 </p>

 He grew up in Salerno, Italy, with an amazing family who encouraged him to practice computers at an early stage.